Rehband/Getting-And-Cleaning-Data/CodeBook.md

 REFERENCE
 ---------

-For more details, please consult original reference below describing the purpose of the experiment and its original data set.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012